cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 ## The Cosmos SDK: Modularity and customizing

-The Cosmos SDK can be understood as a generalized framework to build secure blockchain applications on the Tendermint BFT in Golang.
+The Cosmos SDK can be understood as a generalized framework to build secure blockchain applications on the Tendermint BFT, in Golang.
 It is a modular framework for application-specific blockchains.
 The design bases itself on **two major principles**: modularity and capability-based security.

 The SDK was envisioned to be an npm-like framework for secure applications on top of Tendermint.
 Over time, it has become an advanced framework for custom application-specific blockchains: